-- (2) The notice referred to under subsection (1) shall- - (a) provide for the submission, to the licensing authority by any person, of relevant information with respect to the application; and - (b) set out the procedure by which, and the time within which, submissions shall be made to the licensing authority. - (3) The date referred to in subsection 2(b) shall not be earlier than fourteen days and not later than twenty eight days after the date on which notice is first published under this section. - 12.
+- (2) A notice under subsection (1) shall include - - (a) a statement for the submission, to the licensing authority by any person, of relevant information with respect to the application; and - (b) set out the procedure by which, and the time within which, submissions shall be made to the licensing authority. - (3) The date referred to in subsection 2(b) shall not be earlier than fourteen days and not later than twenty eight days after the date on which a notice is first published under this section. - 12.
 (1) An applicant may withdraw an application at any time before a licence is issued under section 15.